DJ027X/flipdot_driver/README.txt

 Project progress
 ######################
 This project is INCOMPLETE and IN-PROGRESS.
--At the moment, only the schematic exists; no layout design yet.
+At the moment, only the schematic exists; no layout design yet.
--Replace the double pole double throw switch with a silicon solution.
--Regarding the schematic, I've laid down almost the entire design, except for power circuitry.
-This is what I'm working on currently.
+The schematic is very near completion, and I'm currently working on finishing touches, and reviewing the design.

 ######################
 Design details/notes
 ######################
 This project is being designed with the open-source KiCAD toolchain.
+I'm tending toward openness with this project, but my design does use an FT2232D, and my license isn't truly FOSS compliant.
+More FOSS friendly versions may come up in the future.
 My flipdot display driver is intended for use with a Luminator MAX 3000 flipdot display.
 My board will mount onto the back of the flipdot display, and connect to it via a board-to-board connector (samtec part SSQ-132-01-G-Q at the moment).
 Each dot on the Luminator MAX 3000 is matrixed in such a way that lends itself to be driven by what is essentially an H-bridge. (diodes in the display circuitry complicate things a tad, which is why it's not exactly an H-bridge driver, but pretty close)